David Taylor (North West Leicestershire MP): Death

 On Boxing Day 2009, whilst walking with his family at Calke Abbey, Derbyshire, Taylor suffered a massive heart attack.
 He was taken by ambulance to Queens Hospital in Burton upon Trent, but paramedics were unable to save him.
 The event occurred during his day off while spending time with his family; he had previously announced that he would not run for re-election due to the high workload.

 Parliamentary career

-He first contested his seat in 1992, achieving a 5.9% swing compared to the national 3.6% swing to Labour.
+He first contested his seat in 1992, achieving a 5.9% swing compared to the national 3.6% swing to Labour, losing by fewer than 1,000 votes compared with the 8,000 Conservative majority of 1987.

 Taylor's views were on the left of the Labour Party.
 He was widely regarded as one of the parliamentary rebels and had rebelled on 7.2% of votes since June 2001.

 Taylor described it as "a real privilege" to win the title of Commons Backbencher of the Year 2007 in the Annual Awards organised by Sky TV and The House Magazine and decided by a ballot of all 646 MPs.